 Microsoft is adding a widgets panel, which will slide in from the left.
 The company seems to like to compare it to a pane of glass sliding out.
 As it stands right now, it’s pretty much News and interests but in a new form.
 At some point, it will likely open up to third-party developers.

-x64 emulation for Windows on ARM
+Windows on ARM improvements

 You remember Windows on ARM, right?
 Windows 10 devices with ARM processors have struggled with a lack of apps, since they’ve only supported 32-bit emulation.
 With Windows 11, those devices will finally get support for 64-bit app emulation.
 This is something that’s been in testing with Insiders for a while.